UBC-MDS/Breast-Cancer-Prediction/README.md

 #### Using docker image

-Steps for using docker image:
+Follow the steps to use docker image:

 1. Use launchpad/Finder/Start menu/etc to find and launch Docker.